kunal-agrwl/PortScanner/README.md

 # PortScanner
-A simple port Scanner that scans for all active ports (in a given range) for a given host.
+A simple port Scanner that scans for all active TCP ports (in a given range) for a given host.

+# Usage:
+  > For compilation : javac PortScanner.java
+  > Execution       : java Port <start_port> <end_port>